homemadearcade/zero/BACKLOG.md

 popup if the player has switched stages and you want to follow them to that scene

+UI COLOR needs and ...If you have a white background, if you have a grey background, Still issues!!
+Two border colors instead of ui color change

+When a class is highlighted, you should be able to see all of them highlighted on the map?

+Auto hide live editor when using keys?

 undo canvas stuff doesnt work now between stages...
-Codrawing system needs to undo by Id not ... canvas id?
+Codrawing system needs to undo by texture Id not ... canvas id?

 KNOWN BUG - if you spawn and destroy all of a type at the same time, the new spawned ones are not detroyed.
 FIX = Spawn Effects go before Destroy Effects